|

 of oil derricks here and there.
 The ranch wound over hills and flat prairie land

 with a few man-made ponds that had their sources in the Trinity River.
+There were the small towns here

 and there with a few houses, a grocery store, post office and chapel.
 This is

 where some of the cowboys lived with their families to better cover the acreage of the ranch.
+The big house was part of a complex

 of buildings around a central courtyard smack dab in the middle of El Rancho del Trinity.